mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

 - When the user switches to the fitting tab, the workspace present in the fit display box is plotted.
   To switch back to a view of all the data, the user can switch to the home, grouping or phase table tabs.
 - The sequential fitting table now allows multiple selections to be made.
+- Addition of an external plotting button to the Muon Analysis 2 GUI.
+  This allows the user to create a standalone Workbench (or MantidPlot) plot of the displayed data.
+  The user may then perform standard operations on the plot, e.g drag and drop workspaces onto the figure.

 :ref:`Release 5.1.0 <v5.1.0>`